Feta

-Since 2002, feta has been a protected designation of origin in the European Union.
-EU legislation and similar legislation in 25 other countries limits the name feta to cheeses produced in the traditional way in mainland Greece and Lesbos Prefecture, which are made from sheep's milk, or from a mixture of sheep's and up to 30% of goat's milk from the same area.
+Since 2002, feta has been a protected designation of origin in the European Union (EU).
+EU legislation and similar legislation in 25 other countries limits the name feta to cheeses produced in the traditional way in mainland Greece and Lesbos Prefecture, which are made from sheep milk, or from a mixture of sheep milk and up to 30% of goat milk from the same area.

-Similar white brined cheeses are made traditionally in the Balkans, around the Black Sea, in West Asia, and more recently elsewhere.
+Similar white brined cheeses are made traditionally in the Balkans, Cyprus, around the Black Sea, in West Asia, and more recently elsewhere.
 Outside the EU, the name feta is often used generically for these cheeses.

 Generic term and production outside Greece

 For many consumers, the word feta is a generic term for a white, crumbly cheese aged in brine.
 Production of the cheese first began in the Eastern Mediterranean and around the Black Sea.
-Over time, production expanded to countries including Denmark, France, Germany, the United Kingdom and the United States, often partly or wholly of cow's milk, and they are (or were) sometimes also called feta.
+Over time, production expanded to countries including Denmark, France, Germany, Italy, the United Kingdom and the United States, often partly or wholly of cow milk, and is (or was) sometimes also called feta.
+In the United States, most cheese sold under the name feta is American and made from cow milk.

-Geographical Indication
+Geographical indication

 Since 2002, feta has been a Protected Designation of Origin (PDO) product within the European Union.
-According to the relevant EU legislation (applicable within the EU and Northern Ireland), as well as similar UK legislation only those cheeses produced in a traditional way in particular areas of Greece, which are made from sheep's milk, or from a mixture of sheep's and up to 30% of goat's milk from the same area, can be called feta.
-Also in several other countries the term feta has since been protected.
+According to the relevant EU legislation (applicable within the EU and Northern Ireland), as well as similar UK legislation only those cheeses produced in a traditional way in particular areas of Greece, which are made from sheep milk, or from a mixture of sheep milk and up to 30% of goat milk from the same area, can be called feta.
+In several other countries, the term feta has since been protected.
 An overview is shown in the table below.